 The daily reports are also a valuable tool for Micromania-Zing’s management to ensure alignment throughout the company.

-“The task management application gives back control to the management.
-The word ‘control’ often brings out many negative feelings, but in a company like ours with that number of stores, control is essential.
+“The task management app gives back control to the management.
+The word ‘control’ often brings out many negative feelings, but control is essential in a company like ours with that number of stores.
 Without control, the management can’t be ensured that all stores are the same regarding cleaning, safety measurements, etc.,” states Anthony Barbaize.

 But how do the employees feel about this kind of ‘control’?
 According to Anthony Barbaize, buy-in from the employees is not an issue.